stampf/scaffolding-for-a-sustainable-p2p-humanity/Why.md

   2. be **sustainable** (ie, not assume an infinite world);
   3. be **abundance-based** (ie assume everybody has something worth to contribute to the world, whatever his/her possibilities).

+## What should the organization look like?

+Here's a diagram showing the principles at play in how we see it functioning.